Rstrickland1/quiz/questions.md

-Which of the following is an application of optical communication?··  <-- Two spaces added here
+Which of the following is an application of optical communication?··
 A. Wireless communication··
 B. Satellite communication··
 C. Optical transport network··